 - Banff residents who have a Resident Vehicle Parking Permit can park for free for up to 3 consecutive hours per day in the paid zone, if they have registered their licence plates annually.
 Learn more: Resident Parking Permit

 How to pay:

-- Card payment through parking app for mobile devices (launch in May)
+- Card payment through mobile devices

 How does it work:

 - visitors will enter their licence plate and submit payment through the app or at the pay station, then they can go

 - a pass or receipt is not required for a dashboard

 - Town staff use licence plate recognition cameras to confirm payment in the system and time used